glenw83/glenw83.github.io/_pages/seminar.md

 ### Recent seminars

+#### 9 June 2026 — Geodesic Levy Flight and the Foraging Hypothesis
+**Speaker:** Leo Tzou (Melbourne U)
+**Time and location:** 1:30 - 2:30 9 June 2026, 39C.174

+Abstract.
+The Lévy Flight Foraging Hypothesis is a widely accepted dogma which asserts that animals using search strategies allowing for long jumps, also known as Lévy flights, have an evolutionary advantage over those animals using a foraging strategy based on continuous random walks modelled by Brownian motion.
+However, recent discoveries suggest that this popular belief may not be true in some geometric settings.
+In this talk we will explore some of the recent progress in this direction which combines Riemannian geometry with stochastic analysis to create a new set of properties for diffusion processes.

 #### 2 June 2026 — *Snapshot problems for the Euler-Poisson-Darboux equation*
 **Speaker:** Jens Christensen (Colgate U)
 **Time and location:** 1:30 - 2:30 2 June 2026, 39C.174